atecon/PairPlot/src/PairPlot_help.md

 The user can control the following aspects by adding the respective parameter to the 'opts' bundle.

-- `centroid`: string, Highlight the centroid of the 2-dim. data.
+- `centroid`: string, Draw a symbol highlighting the centroid of the 2-dimensional data.
 Possible options are `mean`, `median` and `none` (default: "none").
 If a `factor` series is passed, the centroid for each distinct factor is shown.
-- `centroid_label`: bool, Show the label of the centroid statistics of TRUE, otherwise do not show of FALSE (default: FALSE).
+- `centroid_label`: bool, Show the label of the centroid statistics if TRUE, otherwise do not show if FALSE (default: FALSE).
-- `centroid_linewidth`: scalar, Width of the point (default: 2).
+- `centroid_linewidth`: scalar, Width of the line (default: 2).
 - `centroid_pointsize`: scalar, Size of the point (default: 2).
 - `filename`: string, Path plus filename plus file type. (optional, default: `display` which draws the resulting plot directly at the screen).
 Currently figures can only be stored in **png** format.
 - `fontsize`: int, Control the font size of the labels (default: 16) .